-In this short tutorial we will show you how to set the default programs that Windows Vista will use to open certain files or protocols.
+In this short tutorial we will show you how to set the default programs that Windows will use to open certain files or protocols.
 This can be very useful especially when you install similar programs on your PC and you want to open certain things with an application and others with a secondary application.

-In the Start Menu search box type the word default and then click on the first result.
+Windows Vista and Windows 7: In the Start Menu search box type the word default and then click on the first result.

 The Default Programs main window will open and you will see four options.

 Click on the Set your default programs link.

 After a short Loading… screen you will see a list with all the programs that you can configure.

 Here you can set a program as default for a specific file type, extension or protocol.
 Let’s pick Internet Explorer as an example.
 Click on it and on the right side of the window you will see a small description of the program.
 Lower, there is a note that informs you if the program is set as the default for all the file types and protocols it can open.

 As you can see, for this example, Internet Explorer is set as default for 3 out of a total of 9.
 If you want to set this program as default for every file type, protocol or extension it can open, click on the Set this program as default link.